Convenient student living accommodations

 Support animals are generally not allowed to accompany persons with disabilities in all public areas of Bay College as a service animal is allowed to do, but a support animal may reside in Bay College Housing, including accompanying such individual in all public or common use areas of Bay College Housing, when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy Bay College Housing.
 Before a support animal can move into Bay College Housing with a person with a disability, a request must be submitted to Bay College's Director of Student Life (DSL) and approval must be granted (preferably at least 30 days prior to move in).
 If the disability is not obvious, the DSL may require documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional, to provide sufficient information for Bay College to determine:

-- that the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and
+- that the individual qualifies as a person with a disability (For example, has a physical or mental impairment that substantially limits one or more major life activities); and

-- that the support animal may be necessary to afford the person with a disability an equal opportunity to use and enjoy Bay College Housing (i.e. that the animal would provide emotional support or other assistance that would ameliorate one or more symptoms or effects of the disability).
+- that the support animal may be necessary to afford the person with a disability an equal opportunity to use and enjoy Bay College Housing (For example, that the animal would provide emotional support or other assistance that would ameliorate one or more symptoms or effects of the disability).

-While support animals are generally not allowed indoors on Bay College's campus other than in Bay College Housing, people with disabilities may request approval from the Student Success Office (SSO) to have the support animal accompany them to other campus areas.
+While support animals are generally not allowed indoors on Bay College's campus other than in Bay College Housing, people with disabilities may request approval from the Office of Accessibility (OOA) to have the support animal accompany them to other campus areas.
 Such requests will be considered on a case-by-case basis consistent with applicable laws.

 Responsibilities of People with Disabilities Using Assistance Animals